SixieChen/Sixie-Chen/index.md

 ## About Me

-I am an undergraduate student at Tsinghua University, major in Foundations of Mathematical Science and Material Science & Enjineering-double major.
+I am an undergraduate student at Tsinghua University, major in Basic Science of Mathmetica & Physics and Material Science & Enjineering-double major.

 ## Research Interests